bibleexchange/courses/book-of-romans/001_doctrinal/802_those-in-christ-have-received-the-spirit-of-adoption.md

 <!-- -->

-> 2 Chronicles 20:26&mdash; ¶And on the fourth day they assembled themselves in the valley of Berachah; for there they blessed the Lord: therefore the name of the same place was called, The valley of Berachah, unto this day.*n11
+> 2 Chronicles 20:26&mdash; And on the fourth day they assembled themselves in the valley of Berachah; for there they blessed the Lord: therefore the name of the same place was called, The valley of Berachah, unto this day.*n11

 Berachah is the "Valley of Blessings ("blessing" is "Berakhah" in Hebrew).

 > 2 Chronicles 20:32-33&mdash; And he walked in the way of Asa his father, and departed not from it, doing that which was right in the sight of the Lord.
 33 Howbeit the high places were not taken away: for as yet the people had not prepared their hearts unto the God of their fathers.

 Jehoshaphat joined himself in league with a sinner.

-> 35 ¶And after this did Jehoshaphat king of Judah join himself with Ahaziah king of Israel, who did very wickedly: 36 And he joined himself with him to make ships to go to Tarshish: and they made the ships in Ezion&mdash;geber.
+> 35 And after this did Jehoshaphat king of Judah join himself with Ahaziah king of Israel, who did very wickedly: 36 And he joined himself with him to make ships to go to Tarshish: and they made the ships in Ezion&mdash;geber.
 37 Then Eliezer the son of Dodavah of Mareshah prophesied against Jehoshaphat, saying, Because thou hast joined thyself with Ahaziah, the Lord hath broken thy works.
 And the ships were broken, that they were not able to go to Tarshish.

 ##### Jesus